Visit Investors & Advisors Site | Support |

 What Would a Goldilocks Scenario Mean for Investors?

-If inflation quickly drops to target or below-target levels and the Fed eases monetary policy, Treasury market volatility likely will subside.
-We would expect Treasury yields and mortgage rates to decline, credit spreads to tighten and the economy to expand at trend or above-trend rates.
+If inflation quickly drops to target or below-target levels and the Fed eases monetary policy, Treasury market volatility will likely subside.
+We would expect Treasury yields and mortgage rates to decline, credit spreads to tighten, and the economy to expand at trend or above-trend rates.

 Goldilocks: Potential Investment Implications